-186. Upon a State Party's request and with the approval of the MSP, the STAB may foresee missions to visit UCH sites and 'provide scientific and technical advice to States Parties on the implementation of the Rules'77.
-The missions are led by a designated expert and overseen by the STAB78.
+186. Upon a State Party's request and with the approval of the MSP, the STAB may foresee missions to visit UCH sites and 'provide scientific and technical advice to States Parties on the implementation of the Rules'.
+The missions are led by a designated expert and overseen by the STAB.
 To date, the STAB has undertaken four such missions in Haiti (2014), Madagascar (2015), Panama (2015) and Bulgaria (2017).
-A mission to Guatemala, regarding a sunken city, has been approved Panama or such missions in the coming months.
+A mission to Guatemala, regarding a sunken city, has been approved Panama (2015) and is foreseen in the coming months.